quicwg/base-drafts/draft-ietf-quic-recovery.md

 delay sending an acknowledgement.

-When the PTO is armed for Initial or Handshake packet number spaces, the max_ack_delay in the PTO period computation is set to 0, as specified in 13.2.1 of {{QUIC-TRANSPORT}}.
+When the PTO is armed for Initial or Handshake packet number spaces, the max_ack_delay in the PTO period computation is set to 0, since the peer is expected to acknowledge these packets immediately; see 13.2.1 of
+{{QUIC-TRANSPORT}}.

 The PTO period MUST be at least kGranularity, to avoid the timer expiring immediately.